omega8cc/boa/aegir/tools/system/conf/control-readme.txt

 ### UC7 ----------- Ubercart D7
 ### UCT ----------- Ubercart D6
 ###
-### You can also use special keyword 'ALL' to have all available platforms
+### You can also use special keyword 'ALL' instead of any other symbols to have
-### installed, including newly added in the future BOA system releases.
+### all available platforms installed, including newly added in all future BOA
+### system releases.
 ###
 ### Examples:
 ###